Paper & Chemical Sites

 Code 3 Safety & Training is prepared to increase your chemical plant safety or paper mill safety by offering your employees a full range of OSHA hazardous materials training (Hazwoper), CPR and First Aid training, Bloodborne Pathogens certifications, NIMS Incident Command, and Fire Extinguisher or Fire Watch training.
 We offer OSHA safety consulting as well in a variety of applications.

 Our “experts-in-the-field” have years of real-life experience and training as first responders.
-We have training and emergency response experience in several mills and chemical plant sites from Roseburg and Portland, Oregon to Longview and Bellingham, Washington.
+We have the training and emergency response experience in several mills and chemical plant sites from Roseburg and Portland, Oregon to Longview and Bellingham, Washington.
 We have trained many ERT in these locations and have worked together with mill management to fortify response capabilities, build infrastructure and procedures, and increase the knowledge and competency of the true “first responders.”

 Code 3 Safety & On-site training by first responders will instill confidence in your employees by providing the highest quality OSHA training and consulting.
 We are built on experience!
 Our instructional and consulting staff includes working and retired firefighters, paramedics and EMTs who have performed emergency response in the community hundreds of times.
 We know what it is like to respond to fires, medical emergencies such as cardiac arrest, perform CPR and mitigate hazardous materials incidents.
 Our staff has experience in the International Fire Code, emergency evacuation planning, workplace safety issues, and proper training and preparedness measures to ensure that your highest valued asset, your employee, is as safe as possible.
 We do not cut corners.
 We are truly a full-service training provider and safety consulting firm.